looping/RCBridge/README.md

 *Note: If you integrate `RCBridge` manually, you should import header file in your `Objective-C Bridging Header` file.*

-- Instantiate RCBridge with a UIWebView or WKWebView:
+- Instantiate RCBridge with a UIWebView or WKWebView;

+	UIWebView:

+		let bridge = RCBridge(forWebView: webView)

+	For WKWebView, you should Instantiate WKWebView with `RCBridge.webViewConfiguration()`:

+		let webView = WKWebView(frame: CGRectZero, configuration: RCBridge.webViewConfiguration())
 		let bridge = RCBridge(forWebView: webView)

 - Add message handler: